edatechreport/edax/README.md

 # EDA𝑥: Task-Centric Exploratory Data Analysis for Statistical Modeling in Python

 ## Library Demo
-In this demo we show how to get an overview of the data, doing correlation analysis and missing value analysis using just one line of code.
+In this 50 seconds demo we show how to get an overview of the data, doing correlation analysis and missing value analysis using just one line of code.

-The following demo lasts 1m35s.

 ![eda demo](EDAx.gif)